TheGoldenPatrik1/sketchybar-config/README.md

 4. Install [yfinance](https://pypi.org/project/yfinance/).

-5. Run the following script to clone this repository and install dependencies:
+5. Run the following script to clone this repository and install dependencies.
+Note: you may need to run the script twice for everything to install properly.

 ```bash
 sudo curl -L https://raw.githubusercontent.com/TheGoldenPatrik1/sketchybar-config/main/scripts/install.sh | sh